simoncarrignon/mixed-transmission/README.md

 - `R/`: Core R functions.
 - `data/`: R data object used by the package
-- `data-raw/`: some script describing how the data have been generated
+- `data-raw/`: scripts describing how the data have been generated
-- `manuscript/: Scripts and files specific for the paper (latex file, raw svg and scripts to recreate the figures).
+- `manuscript/: scripts and files specific for the paper (latex file, raw svg and scripts to recreate the figures).
   - `manuscript/script_figures/`: scripts to recreate the figures
-- `inst/`: Installation files.
+- `inst/`:
   - `inst/scripts/`: Various scripts used throughout the development of the model and while writing the paper.
   - `inst/extdata/`: Data generated for model exploration.
 - `man/`: Documentation for R functions.